 Introduction

 That’s where early intervention in schools becomes imperative.
-It allows educators, counselors, and parents to identify potential difficulties at their earliest stages and acknowledge with support systems designed to help students do well academically, socially, and warmly.
+It allows educators, counsellors, and parents to identify potential difficulties at their earliest stages and acknowledge with support systems designed to help students do well academically, socially, and warmly.

 This article examine why early intervention is key to student safety and long-term success, realistic ways schools can tool it, and how teachers and families can collaborate efficiently to build a stronger learning community.